 - Saturday Chores (only on Saturday)

 One chart lasts each week.
-Each child puts their initial in the box after they accomplish it.
+Each child puts their initials in the box after they accomplish it.
 I can simply look at one piece of paper to see what they have done and not done. 🙂

 Audio Books & Educational DVDs: